Crypto Exchanges: Where To Sign Up?

 Sign up with any of the referral links below for discounts on your trading fees along with other bonuses.
 Plus you will be supporting me to write more content!

-• ApeX Pro - This is a derivatives DEX, no more worrying about the exchange stealing your funds.
+• ApeX Omni - This is a derivatives DEX, no more worrying about the exchange stealing your funds.
 Apex is permissionless, you can use your own MetaMask wallet (or other options) so it's non custodial.
 Another bonus is it's non KYC, so no having to give out all your personal details and documents.
 Plus its multi-chain supporting Ethereum, BSC, Polygon, or Arbitrum One.
 Additionally, no problems of high transaction fees as ApeX is built on an Layer 2 called Starkware.
 Lastly, you can earn a reward token called BANA via weekly trade to earn events.

 • Drift Protocol - Another DEX I am using right now.
 A little bit more of a degen account, where I take more risk with a smaller account size.
 Mainly because this protocol will have an upcoming airdrop on Solana.
 Which means any activity and trading there goes towards farming points.
 I like Drift is because its a decentralized exchange with several products for earning, not just trading perps.
 As soon as you deposit, your assets are earning interest.
 There is also riskier options to provide liquidity to their markets or insurance funds where the APY is higher.